Inist-CNRS/ezs/packages/basics/README.md

 ## CSVString

-from `Object` transform row  into string where each field is separated with a character
+Take `Object` and transform row  into string where each field is separated with a character

 **Parameters**